-11th Circuit Affirms Coverage for Ongoing “Work” Under Plain Reading of RPL “Completed Work” Exclusion.
+11th Circuit Affirms Coverage for Ongoing “Work” Under Plain Reading of RPL “Completed Work” Exclusion

-Today the 11th Circuit rejected the efforts of Liberty Surplus Insurance Corporation (“Liberty”) to avoid its obligation to Norfolk Southern Railway Company (“Norfolk Southern”) under the insuring agreement of its Railroad Protective Liability (“RPL”) policy.
+The 11th Circuit rejected the efforts of Liberty Surplus Insurance Corporation (“Liberty”) to avoid its obligation to Norfolk Southern Railway Company (“Norfolk Southern”) under the insuring agreement of its Railroad Protective Liability (“RPL”) policy.
 The court affirmed the Middle District of Georgia’s holdings that the policy’s Completed Work Exclusion does not eliminate Liberty’s coverage obligation for Norfolk Southern liabilities arising out of ongoing, continuous vegetation monitoring and control work performed for Norfolk Southern by a vegetation contractor, NaturChem, Inc. (“NaturChem”).

 The case, Liberty Surplus Ins.
 Corp. v.
 Norfolk Southern Railway Co., No. 7:14-cv-00142-HL (11th Cir., Apr.
 4, 2017), involved Norfolk Southern’s coverage claim as a result of liability for bodily injury arising out of an accident at a railroad crossing on June 11, 2011.
 The motorist in the underlying tort suit alleged, among other things, that overgrown vegetation at a Norfolk Southern crossing impaired her ability to see an oncoming train, which struck her vehicle as she attempted to cross the tracks.
 The motorist sued both Norfolk Southern and its vegetation control contractor, NaturChem, which had contracted to “be responsible for maintenance of [Norfolk Southern’s] crossing[s]” and “monitor each of the crossings and perform required maintenance as often as necessary to maintain the crossing appropriately.”
 NaturChem had last performed maintenance spraying at the crossing on March 3, 2011—90 days prior to the collision.
 The vegetation control contract also required NaturChem to procure insurance coverage on behalf of Norfolk Southern, which it did by purchasing an RPL policy from Liberty.